Research

 Reimagining O-RAN with WebAssembly

 The future of mobile networks depends on openness, flexibility, and rapid innovation.
-Our group envisions a new foundation for the Open Radio Access Network (O-RAN) built on WebAssembly (Wasm)—a portable, secure technology that breaks down barriers between hardware vendors and software innovators.
+Our group envisions a new foundation for the Open Radio Access Network (O-RAN) built on WebAssembly (Wasm): a portable, secure technology that breaks down barriers between hardware vendors and software innovators.
 By using Wasm as a common runtime layer, we enable seamless integration across diverse systems, real-time updates without disruption, and a more inclusive ecosystem where new ideas can be deployed quickly and safely.
-This direction not only accelerates the pace of innovation in 5G and beyond but also lays the groundwork for more adaptable, resilient network infrastructures.
+This direction not only accelerates the pace of innovation in 5G and beyond but also lays the basis for more adaptable network infrastructures.

 Related Papers: [HotNets '24] [MobiCom '24]